dawda92/TrackCalories/README.md

 # TrackCalories
-Track Your Calories - Pure VanillaJS
+Track Your Calories - Pure VanillaJS using Local Storage, to store the Data.
+Using the Module Pattern.